-The portfolio management company issues the inventory of the UCI's assets at least every six months, under the supervision of the custodian.
+The management company issues the inventory of the Fund's assets at least every six months, under the authority of the custodian.
+All of the above documents are checked by the statutory auditor.

-The management company will make these documents available to unitholders within four months of the end of the financial year and will inform unitholders of the amount of income to which they are entitled: these documents are either sent by post at the specific request of unitholders, or are made available at the management company's offices.
+The management company will make these documents available to unitholders within four months of the end of the financial year and will inform unitholders of the amount of income to which they are entitled.
+These documents are either sent by post at the specific request of unitholders, or are made available at the management company's offices.